agude/agude.github.io/_books/look_to_windward.md

 Although nothing really happens in {{ this_book }}, I loved it as a tour of a Culture Orbital, and for the deep characters.

+The memory backups in case of death (and the Culture Citizen's love for extreme, deadly sports because of it) remind me of the Commonwealth humans in
+{{ pandora }}.
+The fact that the sublimed Chelgrian created their own literally heaven is reminiscent of the virtual heaven in {{ blindsight }}.
+Masaq' Orbital's Great River the circles the entire mega-structure probably influenced {{ river }}.